bfriesen/RandomSkunk.Results/RandomSkunk.Results/README.md

 // Create a fail result with our custom error.
 Result<T> result = Result<T>.Fail(new NotFoundError(123));

- // errorType: "NotFoundError"
-string errorType = result.Error.Type;
+ // errorTitle: "Not Found Error" string errorTitle = result.Error.Type;

 // errorMessage: "A record with the ID 123 could not be found." string errorMessage = result.Error.Message;